 Location: CA-1, Ventura, CA 93001

-Emma Wood State Beach is a well-known beach for surfing, swimming, and fishing.
-Because of its location next to the Ventura River estuary, it’s not uncommon to see wildlife, including songbirds, raccoons, and great blue herons.
+Emma Wood State Beach is well-known for surfing, swimming, and fishing.
+Because of its location next to the Ventura River estuary, it’s common to see wildlife, including songbirds, raccoons, and great blue herons.

 In addition, visitors can often see dolphins just offshore, while fishermen often catch bass, corbina, perch, and cabezon.
 Visitors to Emma Wood State Beach can also see the ruins of a World War II coastal artillery site.